First Baptist Church, Bonham

 In 1855 a new frame church was built; baptisms were held in Saunder's pool on West 7th.
 Other denominations were also allowed to worship here.

-New church were built in 1882 and 1921, the latter being dedicated by George W. Truett, noted evangelist.
+New churches were built in 1882 and 1921, the latter being dedicated by George W. Truett, noted evangelist.
 The present church was dedicated 1959 under the Rev. Jack M. Carson, pastor.

 Location: Center and 8th St., Bonham